MushafMughal/EURUSD-Exchange_Rates/README.md

 # EURUSD-Exchange_Rates Analysis
+There are two types of data visualization:
+Exploratory data visualization: we create graphs for ourselves to better understand and explore data.
+Explanatory data visualization: we create graphs for others to inform, make a point, or tell a story.
+Throughout the Project, we focused on explanatory data visualization.
 ## Graphs
 ### Exchange Rate Trends:
 Graph depicting the trend of the EUR/USD exchange rate over the specified time period.